cran-task-views/OfficialStatistics/OfficialStatistics.md

     future states of the population.
 The package does not contain compiled code but functionality to run the microsimulation in parallel is provided.
+- `r pkg("singleRcapture")` provides methods to estimate the population size of hard-to-reach populations using single-source capture-recapture methods.